matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 components, if you want to use them in another context, that is easier, because you do not have to drag something else along with it.

-If you want to take something you were doing and say: "I would rather do it a different way" that is also easy, right?
-Again, simplicity is about buying us easiness.
+If you want to take something that you were doing and say: "I would rather do it a different way" that is also easy, right?
+Again, simplicity is buying us easiness.
 It is buying us ease.
 It is buying us agility.
 If we have made a simple system, it will be straightforward to substitute another part.

 It will be straightforward to take part of our system and say: "You know what?
 We should run that on a different box."
 Or a different